Diversity and Inclusion Programming Coordinator

 REPORTS TO: Director of Campus Life

-JOB SUMMARY: The Diversity and Inclusion Coordinator is responsible for planning and assessment of educational and social programs; organizing leadership development programs and services for established and emerging student leaders.
-The Diversity and Inclusion Coordinator serves as an advocate for students by providing them with important information, resources, and engaging events.
-In addition to these responsibilities, this staff member serves as a member of the On-Duty team and as such, participates in a weekly on-call rotation and handles crises as needed.
+JOB SUMMARY: The Diversity and Inclusion Programming Coordinator is responsible for planning and assessment of educational and social programs related to diversity awareness, celebration, and education; training and supervising peer educators in hosting educational sessions on topics relating to diversity, equity and inclusion; participating in our Emerging Leaders programming; and serving as an advocate for students with marginalized identities by connecting them to resources on and off campus.
+In addition to these responsibilities, this staff member serves as a member of the On-Duty team and as such, participates in a weekly on-call crisis response rotation and handles crises as needed.

 ESSENTIAL DUTIES AND RESPONSIBILITIES:

-• Assists with the planning and execution of annual programs and events for the Office of Campus Life.
+• Assists with the planning and execution of annual programs and events for the Office of Campus Life, such as New Student Orientation, UArts Day, and the Student Leadership Awards.

-• In conjunction with the Director of the Office of Campus Life (OCL) and the Title IX and Diversity Administrator, devises and implements diversity and multicultural allies training.
+• In conjunction with the Director Campus Life and the Title IX and Diversity Administrator, devises and implements diversity and multicultural allies training/peer educator program.

 • Meets regularly with student staff to discuss student needs and future programs.

-• Co-facilitates the Emerging Leaders program in the Fall and Spring semesters.
+• Co-facilitates the Emerging Leaders program in the Fall and/or Spring semesters.

 • Assists in day-to-day activities as needed in the Office of Campus Life including staff in-service.